 How to get back after the hike?

-If you don’t have time to walk both ways to get back to your car you can take an Uber.
-We often use Uber in Algarve it’s cheap and fast.
-To take a normal Uber (up to 4 people) from Praia da Marinha costs around 6 euros.
+If you don’t have time to do the return hike you can take an Uber.
+We often use Uber in the Algarve it’s cheap and fast.
+To take a normal Uber (up to 4 people) from Praia do Vale de Centianes to Praia da Marinha costs around 6 euros.
 For a larger car that can take more than 4 passengers, you’ll pay 10 euros.
-Waiting time depending on the season is between 5 and 15 minutes.
-You’ll need an Uber app on your phone to be able to use it.
+Waiting time is between 5 and 15 minutes depending on the season.
+You’ll need an Uber app on your phone to use it.

-If you don’t have a car and staying nearby the trail you can take an Uber both ways to get to the trailhead and back to your hotel.
+If you don’t have a car and staying near the trail you can take an Uber both ways to get to the trailhead and back to your hotel.

-What is the scenery like on the Seven Hanging Valleys Trail?
+What is the scenery like on the trail?

-The scenery on the Seven Hanging Valleys Trail is spectacular; rugged limestone cliffs, bizarrely shaped pinnacles sticking out of the water, picturesque sandy beaches, dramatic drops, underground caves, and stunning lookout points.
-It is truly one of the most beautiful coastal hiking routes in the world.
-I’d definitely recommend having enough time to walk the trail without rushing, enjoying the scenery, and stopping at beautiful beaches along the route.
+The scenery on the Seven Hanging Valleys Trail is spectacular; rugged limestone cliffs, bizarrely shaped pinnacles, picturesque sandy beaches, dramatic drops, caves and tunnels, and stunning lookout points.
+It is truly one of the most beautiful coastal hiking routes we’ve ever done.
+I recommend having enough time to walk the trail to enjoy the scenery.

-If you’re looking for a less touristy route with stunning views I can recommend the Trail of the Headlands.
-It’s a 6-kilometers coastal trail that starts in Carvoeiro.
+If you’re looking for a less touristy route with stunning views I recommend the Trail of the Headlands.
+It’s a 6-kilometer coastal trail that starts in Carvoeiro.

 Can you hike to Benagil Cave?